Allium/WithoutHeadOrFoot/_posts/2015-12-06-The-Three-Sisters.md

 tags:	[agriculture, environment, charity]
 ---

-I was first introduced to "The Three Sisters" last summer while helping at [Root Camp](http://www.rootcamp.co.uk/) back in the UK.
+I was first introduced to "The Three Sisters" last summer while assisting at [Root Camp](http://www.rootcamp.co.uk/) back in the UK.
 I met them once more a month ago when helping to shovel compost and clear weeds for [Edible Schoolyards NYC](http://www.edibleschoolyardnyc.org/).

 "Who are these mysterious ladies?!", I hear you cry.
 Beans, maize and squash.
 Oh the glamour.